CHARLOTTE HARBOR YOUTH SAILING BOARD OF DIRECTORS, INSTRUCTORS AND ADVISORS

 https://tinyurl.com/y5ljqcn7

-Fleet Sonar “A” School Key West, FL Feb 72- June 72, Naval Facility Bermuda: June 1972-July 1974 acoustic intelligence, Naval Facility Antigua: July 1974-Sept 1975 acoustic intelligence.
+Military Experience: Fleet Sonar “A” School Key West, FL Feb 72- June 72, Naval Facility Bermuda: June 1972-July 1974 acoustic intelligence, Naval Facility Antigua: July 1974-Sept 1975 acoustic intelligence.
 Rate E-5 Oceanographic Technician/Acoustic Intelligence and Post Analysis.
 Achieved rate: E5 / Second Class petty officer with “Secret Clearance.”
 Honorable discharge/ Sailor of the Quarter (2x) Nav-Fac Antigua.

-1976 to 1998 Route sales, wholesale food (self-employed).
+Business: 1976 to 1998 Route sales, wholesale food (self-employed).
 1985-2010: Wholesale warehouse sales. (self-employed) 2010-2012 Laser cutting and engraving: (self-employed) Cutting and engraving services, model kit for Chesapeake Light Craft.

-Coast Guard Auxiliary Qualified Instructor “Boating Safety Course” and “Basic Navigation” to Aux members & to public.
+Public Speaking: Coast Guard Auxiliary Qualified Instructor “Boating Safety Course” and “Basic Navigation” to Aux members & to public.
 Several presentations-Subject: “Row Hard: No Excuses” the documentary about the 2001 International Trans-Atlantic Rowing Race.

-US Coast Guard 100-ton Master Course w/ towing and sailing endorsements: License pending.
+Achievements, Experiences & Memberships: US Coast Guard 100-ton Master Course w/ towing and sailing endorsements: License pending.
 National Champion ’98 USCA marathon canoe C-1 Sprints 500m (master’s 40+).
 US Swan Boat Team 1993-2000 in Thailand.
-Competed in the 2001 Trans-Atlantic Rowing Race: Oct 7, 2001, to Dec 4, 2001, as the only US team in the event.
-US Dragon-boat Team in the “Worlds” in China 2004 & in Australia 2007.
-Philadelphia Dragon-boat Team 2003-2008.
+Competed in the 2001 Trans-Atlantic Rowing Race: Oct 7, 2001 to Dec 4, 2001, as the only US team in the event.
+US Dragon Boat Team in the “Worlds” in China 2004 and in Australia 2007.
+Philadelphia Dragon Boat Team 2003-2008.
 Hawaiian Outrigger racing Molokai Hoe 95 & 98.
 US Canoe Association, approx. 150-200 marathon canoe races 1982-2011.
 Blackburn Challenge, Gloucester, MA: 21+ mile canoe/rowing race around Cape Ann, MA - Class Winner 1997-98-99, 2007.
 Offshore Sailing Crew: Blue water experience from Bermuda to US coast.
 Block Island Race, Fastnet Race.
 US Power Squadron - Peace River Squadron member since April 2020.
 US CG Auxiliary.
-2008-2023 (present).
+2008-2025.
 Qualified PE/Public Ed Instructor.
 Safety/Support Boat Crew for Charlotte Harbor Yacht Club Race Management Committee.

 Dan O’Leary learned to sail his Sunfish on Lake Michigan while growing up in Chicago.
 During high school, he switched to windsurfing.